-Amortisation - general
+Amortisation

 ALAEA assesses impairment at the end of each reporting period by evaluation of conditions and events specific to ALAEA that may be indicative of impairment triggers.
-Recoverable amounts of relevant assets are re-assessed using estimates of sale values.

 Amortisation of intangible assets has been recognised over 5 years (copyright editions) and 10 years (trademarks).